MariodotR/MarioMallea.github.io/_pages/about.md

 👉 I'm doing a PhD about AI at UPC, Barcelona, Spain.

-Currently, I'm studying Broad Learning Systems, an efficient neural network.
+Currently, I'm studying efficient neural network.
 Don't hesitate to write me, I'm open to collaborate in any area of machine learning.

 https://soco.upc.edu/en/people